 - If your plan is through your or your spouse’s employer, contact your health plan administrator at work to find out more about the refusal.

 - Ask the doctor to write a letter explaining or justifying what has been done or has been requested.
 Keep a copy of this letter in case an appeal is needed later.

-- Ask your insurer if your employer’s health plan is self-insured, and on what date the plan started (to learn if the ACA requirements apply or if the plan is “grandfathered”).
-This will help you figure out which appeals process to follow.
+- Ask your insurer if your employer’s health plan is self-insured, and on what date the plan started (to learn if the new law’s requirements apply or if the plan is “grandfathered”).
+This will help you figure out which rules apply and which appeals process to follow.

-- Talk to your state insurance department or the agency that regulates your insurance company to learn more (see the section “Who regulates insurance plans?”).
+- Talk to your state insurance department or the agency that regulates your insurance company to verify that the insurance company has acted properly and that the denial has not been made in error.
+(See the section “Who regulates insurance plans?”)

 You can then re-submit the claim with a copy of the denial letter and your doctor’s explanation, along with any other written information that supports using the test or treatment that has been denied.
 Sometimes the test or service will only need to be “coded” differently.
 If questioning or challenging the denial in these ways doesn’t work, you may need to:

 - Put off payment until the matter is resolved.
 Keep the originals of all the letters you get; your cancer care team may be able to help you make copies if you need them.

 - Keep a record of dates, names, and conversations you have about the denial.

 - Formally request an internal appeal (or internal review) by the insurance company.
 Complete any forms the insurer requires, or write them a letter explaining that you’re appealing the insurer’s denial.
 Include your name, claim number, and health insurance ID number, along with any extra information such as a letter from your doctor.
 Your cancer care team may be able to help with this.

 - You have 6 months (180 days) from receiving your claim denial to file an internal appeal.